"A great design is accessible, beautiful, intuitive, resourceful, and delightful to use."

 • What can be standardized and automated?

-• Drive global consistency and adhere to accessibility standards.
+• Drive global consistency and adhere to WCAG accessibility standards.

 VALUE DRIVEN